 Bydlin Castle, Medieval castle ruins on Eagle's Nests Trail, Bydlin, Poland.

-Bydlin Castle is a limestone ruin in the Świętokrzyskie region featuring a rectangular tower house with thick walls and remains of fortifications.
-The ruins sit on a hilltop and are now part of the Eagle's Nests Trail system, which guides hikers and cyclists through the surrounding landscape.
+Bydlin Castle is a limestone ruin in the village of Bydlin in southern Poland, made up of a rectangular tower house with thick walls and the remains of fortifications.
+It sits on a hilltop and forms part of the Eagle's Nests Trail, a route through the Kraków-Częstochowa Upland that connects several castle ruins across the region.

-The castle was built in the late 14th century by Niemierza of the Strzała family and served as a residential fortress for centuries.
-It was destroyed in 1655 during Swedish military campaigns in the region.
+The castle was built in the late 14th century by Niemierza of the Strzała family as a residential fortress.
+It was destroyed in 1655 during the Swedish invasion of Poland, known as the Deluge, and was never rebuilt.

 The community of curious travelers